open/close all folders

-The game doesn't exactly take place in reality at all - Room 302 is almost definitely completely separated from reality, which is apparent enough by the fact that Henry can't get anyone to hear him when he yells out, even when two people are standing just on the other side of his door.
+- The game doesn't exactly take place in reality at all - Room 302 is almost definitely completely separated from reality, which is apparent enough by the fact that Henry can't get anyone to hear him when he yells out, even when two people are standing just on the other side of his door.
 This makes the realization that there's more than one Walter a little easier to swallow.
 Really, all three Walters - or even all four, if you want to get technical and also count the corpse Henry finds in the back room - are the "real" Walter, they're just different parts of him.
 The corpse is the physical body of Water which he managed to separate himself from with his suicide, which completed the first "stage" of the 21 Sacraments and allowed him to even begin to create a world separated from reality and populated by his own memories and subconscious in the first place.
 The child version of Walter represents the part of Walter who wants to peacefully reunite with his mother where he will be wanted, safe, and warm - Walter's "innocence" as I've seen it referred to, and perhaps maybe even a symbol of the childhood and the life he was robbed of by the cult (or even by his parents).
 The older version of Walter, the man in the blue coat, is Walter's spirit - the killing machine brainwashed by the cult into completing the 21 Sacraments, for whom seeing his mother is a goal, but not the ultimate main attraction like it is for younger Walter.
-As for the horrible final boss thing, you got me.
-The Crimson Tome calls it Walter's "true body", and I'm sure you could come up with a hundred thousand things it could represent.
+As for the horrible final boss thing, the Crimson Tome calls it Walter's "true body".
+That is the immature god that your death will bring forth, just like in Silent Hill 1&3.

 "I did it, but it wasn't me!"